Shreyansh2006/Snake-Game/Snake.md

 # Snake-Game
 # This is an Snake Game which is very funny and interesting .It's a secret that You can use cheat also for increasing the score Find It Yourself
+# You have to install pygame and random
 import pygame
 import random
 import os